JustAman62/open-f1/README.md

 ### Download a previous session data for replay

-F1 provide static timing data files for already completed sessions.
+F1 provides static timing data files for already completed sessions.
 This data can be downloaded and converted into the same format `openf1-console` uses to save live recorded data.
+You can then replay the old session using the steps above.

 1. List the available meetings for the chosen year with `openf1-console import <year> list`
 2. Review the list of meetings returned from the command, and view the session inside the chosen meeting with `openf1-console import <year> list --meeting-key <meeting-key>`